k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md

 Starting from Fabric V8.3, all artifacts are split by default into separate files.
 The splitting or combining of artifacts is controlled by the SPLIT_CATALOG_ARTIFACTS parameter in the config.ini file.

-This ability allows to combine separate artifacts, created in different projects (or different spaces), into a single artifact.
+This capability allows to combine separate artifacts, created in different projects (or different spaces), into a single artifact.
 Hence, the artifact files can be copied from one project to another, and upon deployment, they will be combined into one MTable.

 Note that if either the ```catalog_field_info.csv``` or ```catalog_relations_info.csv``` file exists in the Project tree, it should be manually deleted.